 Professional Qualifications: Recipient of 2019 University of Texas at Austin Presidential Citation Award from President Greg Fenves; Licensed to practice law before the Supreme Court of the United States, the United States Court of Appeals for the Fifth Circuit, the United States District Court for the Western District of Texas, and the United State Tax Court, as well as all Texas state courts.
 Received AV rating from the national Martindale-Hubbell Rating System, the highest rating given for legal expertise and professional reputation.
 The publication The Best Lawyers in America named Mr. Erben as 2011 Austin Government Relations Lawyer of the Year, and listed Mr. Erben in its 2007-2014 editions as one of Texas’ best attorneys in the practice area of Government Relations Law.
 U.S. News & World Report included Erben & Yarbrough in its 2010-2014 editions of “The Best Law Firms” in the area of Government Relations Practice.
 Campaign and Elections/Politico Magazine listed Mr. Erben as one of the top 30 most influential Republicans in Texas in its August 2010 edition.

-Community Service: Commissioner, Texas Ethics Commission (appointed by Speaker of the House Joe Straus in December 2017 for a term expiring November 2021); Board of Directors, Ex-Students Association of The University of Texas (“Texas Exes”) 2018-present; Texas Exes Public Affairs Committee 2010-present, Chair 2016-2017; Annette Strauss Center for Civic Life Advisory Council, Moody College of Communications at University of Texas at Austin 2019-present; University of Texas at Austin University Development Board 2016-present; St. Andrew's Episcopal School Board of Trustees 2013-2018, Chair 2016-2018; Princeton University Alumni Development Committee; Raise Your Hand Texas Policy Advisory Board; Trustee, Covenant Presbyterian Church Foundation; Ordained Deacon, Covenant Presbyterian Church
+Community Service: Vice-Chair, Texas Ethics Commission (appointed by Speaker of the House Joe Straus in December 2017 for a term expiring November 2021); Board of Directors, Ex-Students Association of The University of Texas (“Texas Exes”) 2018-present; Texas Exes Public Affairs Committee 2010-present, Chair 2016-2017; Annette Strauss Center for Civic Life Advisory Council, Moody College of Communications at University of Texas at Austin 2019-present; University of Texas at Austin University Development Board 2016-present; St. Andrew's Episcopal School Board of Trustees 2013-2018, Chair 2016-2018; Princeton University Alumni Development Committee; Raise Your Hand Texas Policy Advisory Board; Chair, Covenant Presbyterian Church Foundation; Ordained Deacon, Covenant Presbyterian Church